Jokic helps Nuggets beat Rockets 117-110 on somber day

 DIFFERENT STORY

 Rockies All-Star shortstop Trevor Story drained the pregame free throw while wearing a pair of Kobe Bryant shoes.
-Story has always been a big fan of the player dubbed Black Mamba.
+Story has always been a big fan of Bryant.

 “The way he played the game was so inspiring to me,” Story said.
 “The Mamba mentality, you try to mimic that.
-The intensity he played with was so special.
-It’s hard to even fathom right now.”
+The intensity he played with was so special.”

 UP NEXT